Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 * Validates every pull request.
 * Runs unit and integration tests.
-* Verifies that Docker images are built successfully.
+* Verifies that Docker images build successfully.

 For production deployments, consider extending the pipeline to include: